HandanYenial/my_projects/README.md

 # my_projects

-Hi, Hi, this is my portfolio!
+Hi, this is my portfolio!
 As a full-stack web developer, I am excited to share my skills and projects with you.
 In this portfolio project I want to improve my React skills, and learn usage of Email.js, Three.js and React-Vite.
 Thank you for visiting!

 The website is deployed here: https://my-projects-silk-pi.vercel.app/